-A Schengen Visa is a legally recognised travel document.
+A Schengen Visa is a legally recognized travel document.
 It enables a person to travel freely across the Schengen Area.
 For stays up to 90 days in either tourism or business.

-Nationals of those countries who have yet to achieve an agreement on liberalisation will need to get this travel permit before visiting Estonia or any other area of Europe.
+Nationals of those countries who have yet to achieve an agreement on liberalization will need to get this travel permit before visiting Estonia or any other area of Europe.

 If you want to remain in Estonia for longer than 90 days, you must apply for a residence permit or a national D-Visa rather than a Schengen Visa.